Short-Term Job Adventures Utah

 Looking for an office with a view, a meaningful career in the outdoor industry, and being part of a community that cares?
 The Evoke Field Instructor position will allow you to transform your love of wilderness and community into a meaningful, life-changing career!
 Instructors act as a guide, teacher, role model and constant support to the teens, young adults, and families with whom they work.
 Energetic, fun and creative individuals who love the outdoors are encouraged to apply.

-Now accepting applications for the next Field Instructor orientation session from February 17th–23rd, April 14th–20th or May 19th–25th.
+Applications are being accepted for the next Field Instructor orientation session from March 16th-22nd or May 25th-31st.
 Learn more about the application process »

 Evoke at Entrada